Meet Divine, Investor at Folklore Ventures

 Exciting opportunities in the world of software engineering

 “We are living through what feels like an AI Cambrian explosion, with new forms of intelligence emerging daily.
+LLMs, autonomous coding agents, and API-accessible reasoning have made the ability to generate software, analyse data, or automate workflows widely accessible and inexpensive.
+This is an extremely exciting time for founders!

 What’s on the bookshelf